tiagodusilva/SOPE-proj1/README.md

 For this purpuose we devised a small communications protocol between all our processes using a struct.
 This struct contains the file (or directory)'s name and size, alonside two bools indicating wether it is a directory or a file, and if it's the "main" subdirectory.
 This is, if we need to add it's size to the current directory.

 The needed information, wether due to subdirectory size or prints, is passed from the subdirectory process' pipe (masked as `stdout`) to their parent, and so on, until it reaches the original process, which finally prints the information, formatted, to the "real" `stdout`.

+To handle the various reading ends of the childs' pipes, we used and improved upon Tiago's queue implementation developed for LCOM's final project.
+The pipes are taken from the queue to try to read data and then pushed back into it if there's still more data to come (our code guarantees that every pipe sends/receives at least one message, the last one having the bool `sub_dir` set to true).